 7. Limited Daylight

 With shorter days in winter, there’s less time to work each day.
+Winter conditions can add 1-3 additional days to project timelines.
 Less natural light can pressure crews to rush, increasing the risk of mistakes or incomplete work, which may affect the overall quality of the roofing job.

 Even with these potential drawbacks, there are some advantages to shingling a roof in winter.